-- The government or audited entities established guiding policies and relevant reporting systems with regard to emergency purchases falling under emergency legislation; - Contracting authority actions are compliant to such policies; - There was discretion in the execution of procedures in the face of regulatory gaps in Public Procurement for emergencies; - Direct awards were limited to the strictly necessary; - Procurement conducted under exceptional procedures (e.g. direct awarding, exemption of controls) was actually motivated by urgent needs and proportionate to them (quantities and duration of contracts); - Direct awards were regularised during the period granted by applicable rules; - There are close and suspicious links between procurement officials and suppliers or other integrity breaches; - There are signs or evidence of favouring certain suppliers; - There are signs or evidence of market and price collusion between suppliers; - There was lack of control over orders and deliveries that favoured the supply of fraudulent equipment; - There was misappropriation of goods; - There was enough publicity and transparency on the emergency procurement conducted, to the extent possible; - The processes to procure supplies and works were duly documented and an audit trail is recognisable; - The public entity assessed the risk of non-compliance and responded accordingly;
+- Contracting authority actions are compliant to such policies; - There was discretion in the execution of procedures in the face of regulatory gaps in public procurement for emergencies; - Direct awards were limited to the strictly necessary; - Procurement conducted under exceptional procedures (e.g. direct awarding, exemption of controls) was actually motivated by urgent needs and proportionate to them (quantities and duration of contracts); - Direct awards were regularised during the period granted by applicable rules; - There are close and suspicious links between procurement officials and suppliers or other integrity breaches; - There are signs or evidence of favouring certain suppliers; - There are signs or evidence of market and price collusion between suppliers; - There was lack of control over orders and deliveries that favoured the supply of fraudulent equipment; - There was misappropriation of goods; - There was enough publicity and transparency on the emergency procurement conducted, to the extent possible; - The processes to procure supplies and works were duly documented and an audit trail is recognisable; - The public entity assessed the risk of non-compliance and responded accordingly; - The goods procured/supplied actually met the requirements of the emergency, such as timely availability at the specified locations and conformance to the specific (quality) standards; - Public funds were used for the public purpose stated in the legal mandate by which they were allocated.